Welcome to Connecting to Nature in a Pandemic.

 A red tide is usually seen, not heard.

-As part of a long-term survey on dolphins, marine biologist Shannon Gowans and ecologist Peter Simard placed audio recorders 15 feet underwater in Tampa Bay.
-These recorders — called hydrophones — were in place during the red tide summer of 2005, but also during non-red tide summers of 2006, 2011 and 2012.
-And the team was surprised by the absence of sound near Bunces Pass — a channel connecting the bay to the Gulf of Mexico — among the 2005 recordings.
+A study published in Royal Society Open Science details findings from a long-term survey on dolphins conducted by marine biologist Shannon Gowans and ecologist Peter Simard.
+Placing hydrophones (underwater audio recorders) 15 feet underwater in Tampa Bay during the red tide summer of 2005 and non-red tide summers of 2006, 2011, and 2012, the researchers discovered an unusual absence of sound near Bunces Pass—a channel connecting the bay to the Gulf of Mexico—during the 2005 red tide.
+Bunces Pass, typically vibrant with healthy mangroves, sea grasses, and marine life, exhibited a stark contrast during the red tide.

 2. The burps and moans of sand

-Next time you’re at the beach, traipsing along a sand dune, keep in mind that each step might be creating a little chorus of Gregorian chants.
+Next time you’re at the beach, connecting to nature in a pandemic , traipsing along a sand dune, keep in mind that each step might be creating a little chorus of Gregorian chants.

-Booms came later relative to burps, 15 to 17 seconds after the avalanche starting point.
-Booms were primarily composed of fast-moving P-waves that traveled internally through the sand dune.
-During an earthquake, P-waves are the first to reach and be recorded by a seismograph.
-In contrast to the wave responsible for burps, these P-waves were linear and non-dispersive, showing a more regular and harmonious pattern.
-Slower S-waves were also detected, but faintly.
+Booms occurred later than burps, emerging 15 to 17 seconds after the onset of the avalanche.
+Booms were primarily composed of fast-moving P-waves that internally traversed the sand dune.
+In seismic events, P-waves are the initial waves recorded by a seismograph.
+Unlike the waves associated with burps, these P-waves exhibited linearity and non-dispersiveness, displaying a more regular and harmonious pattern.
+While faint S-waves were also detected, they played a secondary role.

 3. Singing Spiders

-If you need a Ringo Starr for your jam band, call the “purring” wolf spider, Gladicosa gulosa.
-Many species of male wolf spiders are known for their mating calls, which feature leg vibrations against a piece of woodland debris, like a dead leaf.
-But G. gulosa wolf spiders play a slightly different tune,
+Need a Ringo Starr for your jam band?
+Look no further than the “purring” wolf spider, Gladicosa gulosa.
+While many male wolf spiders are recognized for their mating calls involving leg vibrations against woodland debris, G. gulosa wolf spiders present a unique twist to this musical repertoire.

-“They’re quiet — nothing on the order of crickets,” Sweger told Live Science.
+“They’re quiet — nothing on the order of crickets,” Sweger explained to Live Science.
 “We think this airborne sound is primarily a byproduct.
 As far as we can tell, they may not deliberately be producing a sound.”

 4. A whale song for climate change